Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

     if not config.get(setting):
         config.set(setting, key)

-# attach the blob storage to the spark cluster or VM so that the storage can be accessed by the cluste or VM
+# attach the blob storage to the spark cluster or VM so that the storage can be accessed by the cluster or VM
 attach_storage_container(spark, storageAccount, storageKey)
 ```